Home of the Lazy River

 The bittersweet reaction comes when you reach the ticket windows and find out that the Frisco Roughriders charge some of the highest prices in Minor League Baseball.
 Seats go for $18, $15, and $9 (in 2003); the ticket behind the plate has risen to $23 as of 2019.
 General admission can be had for $5, but someone said they only sell those tickets after the park sells out.
 That’s on top of the parking fee if you arrive too late to find one of the few on-street spaces in the residential and retail development that has sprung up around the park.

 But then, once you overcome that obstacle, it’s as if you have walked into a town square, perhaps something from a re-created Old West town.
 You have a main street, with the two administrative buildings on the outside (one of which contains Roughriders Mercantile, the souvenir shop) and seven buildings on the inside.
 The most central of these buildings is the largest, four stories tall with a walkway in the center allowing fans to reach the stadium’s main concourse.
 That building contains the Founder’s Club, a private area for season ticket holders, as well as concession stands, sky boxes and the press box.
-Each of the other six buildings (three on each side, first base and third base) is two stories high and contains more sky boxes as well as concession stands and restrooms.
+Each of the other six buildings (three on each side, first base and third base) is two stories high and contains more sky boxes as well as concession stands and restrooms., with a “lazy river” running through it.

 The seating bowl does have a unique feature as well: the bullpens are right in the middle of the seating bowl, halfway up, with about a dozen rows in front of them and two rows behind, rather than being behind the fence or in the field of play.
 Otherwise, it is a typical minor league configuration, 24 rows of seats on one level with no cross aisle leading to a field sunken from street level.
-The field dimensions are fairly typical, and a full concourse and outfield seating berm completes the setting.
+The field dimensions are fairly typical, and a full concourse and outfield seating berm completes the setting, complete with a “lazy river” running through it.
 There is more room to walk around the concourse than there is at Round Rock, from which I'm sure the designers got some of their ideas.

 There was one other minor drawback in 2003 besides the sticker shock.
 The team doesn’t have a whiteboard or other display system for the game’s starting lineups, so fans who keep score (not that there are many) have to wait for the public address announcer.
 That was rectified by my 2019 visit, at which point the aforementioned additional development had taken place as the Dallas metroplex had grown on the north side.
 The ballpark remains so refreshingly unusual that I don’t hesitate in awarding it my highest rating.